 A document that can assist you in deciding whether to use the services of an adviser.
-The documents explains what services the adviser offers, how she operates, how the advisers gets paid (including any commissions), how she deals with customer complaints, and any interests, associations or relationships that might influence the advice the advisers gives.
+The document explains what services the adviser offers, how she operates, how the advisers gets paid (including any commissions), how she deals with customer complaints, and any interests, associations or relationships that might influence the advice the advisers give.

 Fixed interest investments

 Relatively low-risk investments that are effectively like term deposits, but not necessarily as secure.
 A person gives money to a bank, company or government and, in return, it promises to pay the person a certain amount at set periods and repay the original amount after an agreed period of time.
 These investments can be traded before they're due to be repaid.